The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 addition, when running a Restore job from the console, this value can be changed.

-If you use the restore command in the bconsole program, to start a Restore job, the <bootstrap-file> will be created automatically from the files you select to be restored.
+If you use the restore command in the bconsole program, to start a Restore

-name where Bacula will write a bootstrap file for each Backup job run.
-This
+Description: The directive specifies a file name where Bacula will write a bootstrap file for each Backup job run.

 directive applies only to Backup Jobs.
 If the Backup job is a Full save, Bacula